aleidinger/aleidinger.github.io/index.md

 - **Alina Leidinger** and Richard Rogers.
 2023.
 Which Stereotypes Are Moderated and Under-Moderated in Search Engine Autocompletion? [<a href="https://doi.org/10.1145/3593013.3594062">paper</a>] *ACM FAccT 2023*
 - Oskar van der Wal\*, Dominik Bachmann\*, **Alina Leidinger**, Leendert van Maanden, Jelle Zuidema, Katrin Schulz.
 Undesirable biases in NLP: Averting a crisis of measurement. [<a href="https://arxiv.org/pdf/2211.13709v2.pdf">paper</a>] *JAIR*
 - Christos Sagonas, Yannis Panagakis, **Alina Leidinger**, Stefanos Zafeiriou.
 2017.
 Robust Joint and Individual Variance Explained. [<a href="https://openaccess.thecvf.com/content_cvpr_2017/papers/Sagonas_Robust_Joint_and_CVPR_2017_paper.pdf">paper</a>] *CVPR 2017*

+## Service

+I am also co-organiser of the <a href="https://projects.illc.uva.nl/LaCo/CLS/">Computational Linguistics Seminar</a> at the ILLC and part of the <a href="https://certain-ai.nl/">Center for Explainable Responsible and Theory-driven Artificial Intelligence</a>.